alexa-js/alexa-app/UPGRADING.md

 You can no longer make these handlers asynchronous by using `return false`.
 A callback is no longer taken as an argument to these handlers.
 Instead if you want your handler to be asynchronous you may return a promise.

 `response.send` and `response.fail` now return promises.
 If you call either, you must return them in order to continue the promise chain for any asynchronous functionality.
 If you return a promise but do not explicitly call `response.send` it will be called automatically when the returned promise resolves.
 If you want to trigger a failure, `return response.fail(error)` and `throw error` have the same effect.
+If a promise returned from a handler is rejected it will be treated as if you had called explicit failure as well.

 Before:
 ```javascript